-- offer, pledge, sell or contract to sell any common stock; - sell any option or warrant to purchase any common stock; - purchase any option or warrant to sell any common stock; - grant any option or warrant for the sale of any common stock; - · lend or otherwise transfer or dispose of any common stock; - · exercise any right with respect to the registration of any common stock or other securities; or - enter into any swap or other agreement or transaction that transfers, in whole or in part, directly or indirectly, the economic consequence of ownership of any common stock whether any such swap, agreement or transaction is to be settled by the delivery of shares of common stock or other securities, in cash or otherwise.
+- offer, pledge, sell or contract to sell any common stock; - sell any option or warrant to purchase any common stock; - purchase any option or warrant to sell any common stock; - grant any option or warrant for the sale of any common stock; - · lend or otherwise transfer or dispose of any common stock; - exercise any right with respect to the registration of any common stock or other securities; or - enter into any swap or other agreement or transaction that transfers, in whole or in part, directly or indirectly, the economic consequence of ownership of any common stock whether any such swap, agreement or transaction is to be settled by the delivery of shares of common stock or other securities, in cash or otherwise.

 This lock-up provision applies to common stock and to securities convertible into or exchangeable or exercisable for or that represent the right to receive common stock.
-It also applies to common stock owned now or acquired later by the person executing the agreement or for which the person executing the agreement later acquires the power of disposition.
+It also applies to common stock owned now or acquired later by the person executing the agreement or for which the person executing the agreement later acquires the power of disposition, including, without limitation, any Reserved Shares reserved for sale under the directed share program.